 Some people prefer to photograph and all documents and then toss the originals, but I like hanging on to the originals when possible.
 I’m all about digital, but I do not believe in a paperless history.
 I print photographs and I keep original documents.
 There is something special about holding in your own hands an actual piece of your family history, a sample of your grandparents’ handwriting or your father’s 3rd-grade art project.

 You may prefer to store the treasures by year and that’s also a viable option.
-If you prefer a yearly box, these cool scrapbook storage boxes from Pioneer are designed for oversized paper storage, and can be easily decorated.
+If you prefer a yearly box, these cool scrapbook storage boxes are designed for oversized paper storage, and can be easily decorated.
 They also come in colors other than white, should you decide to color code your kids.

 Do you have a system to save and organize your child’s schoolwork?
 I’d love to hear how you make it work—or any questions you have about storing paperwork.
 Leave me a message in the comments section below.